Azure/fleet/docs/troubleshooting/README.md

 - `maxSurge` is configured to `25% * 3 (desired number), rounded to 1`

 ### Summary of Events:
 1. Initially, when the CRP was created, two `ClusterResourceBindings` were generated.
-However, since the `test-ns` namespace did not exist on the hub cluster, the `Work` object was created with an empty list of manifests, and `ClusterResourcePlacementSynchronized` was set to `true`.
+However, since the `test-ns` namespace did not exist on the hub cluster, rollout could be started on the selected clusters, and `ClusterResourcePlacementRolloutStarted` was set to `true`.
 2. Upon creating the `test-ns` namespace on the hub, the rollout controller attempted to update the two existing `ClusterResourceBindings`.
 However, the `rollingUpdate` configuration was too strict: `maxUnavailable` was set to 1, which was already the case due to a missing member cluster.
 If, during the update, even one of the bindings failed to apply, it would violate the `rollingUpdate` configuration since `maxUnavailable` was set to 1.

 ### Resolution:
 - To address this specific issue, consider manually setting `maxUnavailable` to a value greater than 2 to relax the `rollingUpdate` configuration.